 1Tbsp all-purpose flour

-3/4 cup heavy whipping cream [I probably used about half of this]
+3/4 cup whipping or double cream [I probably used about half of this]

 Salt and pepper to taste

-chopped parsley and crispy bacon bits to garnish
+OPTIONAL: chopped parsley and crispy bacon bits to garnish (use vegan bacon bits if making it meat-free)

-Peel (if you like) the Jerusalem artichokes and chop roughly.
+Peel (or thoroughly scrub) the Jerusalem artichokes and chop roughly.
 Peel and dice the potatoes, mince the onions and crush the garlic.
 Heat the butter in a large saucepan over medium heat until frothing, then add the onions, garlic, potatoes and artichokes.
 Cook covered on low heat for about 10 minutes.
 Uncover and cook for a further 10 minutes.

-Stir in the brandy anf dlour and cook for about a minute.
+Stir in the brandy and flour and cook for about a minute.
 Gradually stir in two cups of stock, stirring continuously until the soup boils.
 Simmer until all the ‘chokes and potatoes are soft enough to mash (probably about 10 minutes).

-Transfer to a food processor (or whip out your trusty Braun wand mixer!) and puree until smooth.
+Transfer to a food processor (or use a wand mixer) and puree until smooth.
 Add the last cup of stock if needed (I certainly needed it – the consistency was really thick!)

 Return to pan, add cream and season well.
 Reheat, spoon into bowls and garnish with a blob of thick cream, a handful of chopped parsley and a few crispy bacon bits.
 Serve with crusty bread to mop up the last delicious drop.